 To power the electronics, I plan to use a LiFePO4 battery.
-A battery of this type has a voltage of around 3.3V, so it is capable of running the electronics directly, without a voltage regulator.
+A battery of this type has a voltage of around 3.2V, so it is capable of running the electronics directly, without a voltage regulator.
 It also has a quite large capacity (mAh per gram) and is relatively safe (doesn't catch fire easily, unlike some other lithium battery types).

 The basic idea is to indicate whether movement was detected within intervals of 15 minutes.
 So each day the electronics see 96 such intervals (24 hours, 4 intervals per hour).
 Encoded using 1 bit per interval, we can send the result of one day in just 12 bytes (excluding overhead from the LoRaWAN protocol, about 13 bytes and our own overhead, e.g. a time stamp).

-If movement is detected by the PIR, the processor is woken up, notes the movement in internal memory and turns off the PIR so it can sleep for the rest of the 15 minute interval.
+If movement is detected by the PIR, the processor is woken up, it notes the movement in internal memory and turns off the PIR so it can sleep for the remainder of the 15 minute interval.
 This way, we conserve the maximum amount of energy in the battery and make it last as long as possible. (idea: use a solar panel to recharge).